by ProcureDeskLast Updated : Feb-21-2019

 After doing some investigation, you might find that

-Vendor escalations are generally a sign of poor supplier performance or inefficient purchasing processes.
+Vendor escalations generally indicate poor supplier performance or inefficient purchasing processes.

 Whatever the case, the purchasing team should be able to look at the root cause and work on fixing it.